 TAMPA, Fla.
 (June 28, 2018) – The Pan American Health Organization/World Health Organization (PAHO/WHO) has designated the University of South Florida College of Public Health’s Department of Global Health as the world’s only Collaborating Centre for Onchocerciasis Diagnostics.

-Thomas Unnasch, PhD, chair of global health and distinguished USF Health professor, will serve as the director of the new center, which will focus on the disabling parasitic infection onchocerciasis, commonly known as river blindness – the second leading cause of infectious blindness worldwide.
+Thomas Unnasch, PhD, chair of global health and distinguished university professor, will serve as the director of the new center, which will focus on the disabling parasitic infection onchocerciasis, commonly known as river blindness – the second leading cause of infectious blindness worldwide.
 WHO designations are given to laboratories or institutions with a history of collaboration with WHO and active research programs supported by external funding from other sources.

 “This center is unique in the world,” Unnasch said.
 “There are currently 88 active WHO collaborating centers in the United States.
 The largest number of these — about 20 percent — are at the Centers for Disease Control and Prevention in Atlanta.
 These cover all aspects of health, from emerging infectious diseases to social determinants of health.”